Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and

 \subsection{Observational Constraints}

-In this section, we present constraints on the free parameters of the interacting $w$CDM model: ${\sigma_8, \Omega_{\mathrm{m},0}, w, H_0, \alpha}$.
+In this section, we present constraints on the free parameters of the interacting dark energy models.
+For the interacting $w$CDM scenario, the parameter space is $\{H_0, \Omega_{\mathrm{m},0}, w, \alpha, \sigma_8\}$.
+For the dynamical CPL scenario, the parameter space is extended to $\{H_0, \Omega_{\mathrm{m},0}, w_0, w_a, \alpha, \sigma_8\}$.
 Our analysis is structured around two primary datasets, each combining background cosmological probes: \begin{itemize} \item Background dataset with SDSS BAO (denoted as $\mathrm{SHCB}_{\mathrm{SDSS}}$): SNIa + $H(z)$ + CMB + SDSS BAO. \item Background dataset with DESI BAO (denoted as $\mathrm{SHCB}_{\mathrm{DESI}}$): SNIa + $H(z)$ + CMB + DESI BAO. \end{itemize} For each dataset, we first perform an analysis using background data alone, and then extend it by incorporating RSD measurements.
-For cases including RSD data, we compute the theoretical growth rate $f(z)$ using two independent methodologies:

-\begin{itemize} \item {Method I (Numerical)}: Direct numerical integration of the modified growth differential Eq.~\eqref{wcdmfeq2}.
-This approach solves for $f(z)$ without approximation and serves as our benchmark for accuracy. \item {Method II (Parametric)}: The improved analytic parameterization $f(z) \approx \Omega_{\mathrm{m}}(z)^{\gamma(z)}$, with $\gamma(z)$ given by the second-order approximation in Eq.~\eqref{gamma-5}.
-This method is designed for computational efficiency while maintaining the accuracy. \end{itemize}

-This dual-methodology approach allows us to rigorously validate the accuracy of our parametric approximation against the exact numerical solution and to assess its computational advantages in MCMC analyses.
+For cases including RSD data, we compute the theoretical growth rate $f(z)$ using the two independent methodologies (Method I and Method II) described above.
+This dual-methodology approach allows us to rigorously validate the accuracy of our parametric approximation against the exact numerical solution for the $w$CDM case, and to assess its computational advantages in MCMC analyses.

 The total $\chi^2$ functions for our analyses are defined accordingly for each dataset combination.
 For background-only analyses, we compute:

 where $\chi^2_{\rm{BAO}}$ represents either the SDSS or DESI BAO measurements as specified.